 Coroner Herman N. Bundesen and Calvin H. Goddard examine a bullet proof vest sold by Von Frantzius Sporting Goods Shop.
 The same type of vests were recovered in Burke's hideout in Stevensville, Michigan.

-Berrien County Sheriff's Department Historian and 911 Supervisor Chriss Lyon holding one of two Thompson Sub-Machine Guns seized from the Stevensville residence of Fred "Killer" Burke in 1929.
+Berrien County Sheriff's Office Historian and 911 Supervisor Chriss Lyon holding one of two Thompson Sub-Machine Guns seized from the Stevensville residence of Fred "Killer" Burke in 1929.
 Also pictured are Sheriff Leonard Paul Bailey and Quartermaster Lt.
 Michael Kline.
 Photo by John Madill, The Herald-Palladium, October, 2006.

 Fred "Killer" Burke house in 2008, now home of Coldwell Banker.
 Photo by Chriss Lyon, 2008.